 Natural Diet

 Medium-sized snakes like the green unicorn, the Honduran milk snake, and the corn snake are a little too large for crickets and worms, but they will still eat them if they can’t find anything else.
 They prefer larger prey like mice, frogs, lizards, and birds.
 Some snakes will even eat eggs if they can find them.
-Many of these snakes are poisonous and can cause serious health issues in humans, so make sure you have plenty of experience before approaching these snakes in the wild.
+Some of these snakes are venomous and can cause serious health issues in humans.

 Captive Diet

 Your medium-sized captive snake will primarily eat mice.
 Most experts recommend feeding frozen and thawed captive-bred mice for the best results.
-Wild mice caught on your property may excite your snake and engage its hunting instincts, but they can also transfer parasites and bacteria to your pet, which can cause health issues.
-Since your snake eats the mice whole, including the fur and bones, you will not need to dust the food with a calcium powder.
+Wild mice caught on your property may excite your snake and engage their hunting instincts, but they can also transfer parasites and bacteria to your pet, which can cause health issues, so they aren’t recommended.
+Since your snake eats the mice whole, including the fur and bones, you will not need to dust the food with a supplement powder.

 What Do Large Snakes Eat?